rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on the EGL 90 Universalgripper provides detailed specifications and technical data for this servo-electric two-finger parallel gripper, highlighting its versatility and compatibility with various robotic systems, specifically UR models 3, 5, 10, and 16.
+<chunk_context>The section on the EGL 90 Universalgripper provides detailed specifications and technical data for this electric two-finger parallel gripper, highlighting its versatility and compatibility with various robotic systems, including UR models.
 Key features include a gripping force range of 50 to 600 N, a stroke of 42.5 mm per finger, and a maximum recommended workpiece weight of 3 kg.
-This information is crucial for understanding the gripper's operational capabilities and integration into automated systems, aligning with the document's focus on advanced automation solutions.</chunk_context>
+This information is crucial for understanding the gripper's operational capabilities and integration into automated handling systems, aligning with the document's focus on advanced automation solutions.</chunk_context>
 <chunk>## EGL 90

 Universalgreifer